Stochastic Neural Network Symmetrisation in Markov Categories: Proofs: Group theory in Markov categories

 \subsection{Proof of Theorem \ref{thm:topstoch-has-orbits}}

 Our goal in this section is to prove that $\TopStoch$ admits all orbit maps.
-Since $\TopStoch$ is the Kleisli category of a certain monad on $\Top$ \cite{fritz2021probability}, this \emph{almost} follows from Proposition \ref{prop:top-has-orbits}.
+Since $\TopStoch$ is the Kleisli category of a certain monad on $\Top$ \citep{fritz2021probability}, this \emph{almost} follows from Proposition \ref{prop:top-has-orbits}.
 In particular, some straightforward diagram chasing shows that an orbit map exists for every group action in $\TopStoch$ that is obtained by lifting some group action in $\Top$ via Proposition \ref{prop:lifting-via-monad}.
 However, we are not sure whether all actions in $\TopStoch$ arise in this way.
-This is because a deterministic Markov kernel is only required to be zero-one \cite[Example 10.4]{fritz2020synthetic}, and in general not all zero-one Markov kernels can be obtained by lifting some measurable function.
-(See \cite[Example 3.9]{moss2022probability} for an example in the case of $\Meas$ and $\Stoch$; a similar idea appears to hold for $\Top$ and $\TopStoch$ also.)
+This is because a deterministic Markov kernel is only required to be zero-one \citep[Example 10.4]{fritz2020synthetic}, and in general not all zero-one Markov kernels can be obtained by lifting some measurable function.
+(See Example 3.9 of \citet{moss2022probability} for an example in the case of $\Meas$ and $\Stoch$; a similar idea appears to hold for $\Top$ and $\TopStoch$ also.)
 We therefore provide a direct proof of the result here.
-Our approach takes its inspiration from \cite[Proposition 3.7]{moss2023category}, which applies for $\Stoch$.
-We show that, in the topological setting, this construction plays nicely with products, which is required for the preservation condition of orbit maps.
+Our approach takes its inspiration from Proposition 3.7 of \citet{moss2023category}, which shows the analogous statement in $\Stoch$.
+We translate their construction to the topological setting and show it plays nicely with products, which in turn yields the preservation condition required by the definition of orbit maps.

 Throughout this section, we use the usual notation $\ind_A$ to denote the indicator function of a measurable set $A$.
 We also recall that, for $\X$ a topological space, a function $f : \X \to [0, 1]$ is \emph{lower semicontinuous} if for every $t \in [0, 1]$ the following set is open: